 Even if you truly love your work, the day will come when it’s time to punch out for the last time and start your retirement.
-And when that day comes, you’ll want to have a robust financial plan in place.
+When that time arrives, you’ll want to have a robust financial plan in place.

-Saving a lot of money is a must.
-Most experts agree that you should save at least 10 percent of your income every year, and many suggest pushing that to 20 percent, if possible.
-But it’s not just about how much you save—it’s also about where you save it.
+Saving money must be on your list of priorities.
+Most financial experts agree that you should save at least 10% of your income every year, and many suggest pushing it to 20% if you can.
+However, it’s not just about how much you save—it’s also about where you save it.

-Over the last few decades, congress has attempted to incentivize retirement saving by allowing for the creation of special tax-advantaged retirement account.
-The most popular is the 401(k), which is offered by most employers, and allows you to contribute pre-tax dollars toward your retirement with every paycheck.
+Over the last few decades, Congress has attempted to incentivize retirement savings by allowing for the creation of special tax-advantaged retirement accounts.
+The most popular is the 401(k), which is offered by most employers and allows you to contribute pre-tax dollars toward your retirement with every paycheck.
 Many employers also offer to match a certain percentage of your contributions, which essentially amounts to free money.

 Other retirement accounts can be opened independent of your employer.
-The most popular is the Individual Retirement Account, or IRA.
+The most popular is the Individual Retirement Account or IRA.
 The “Traditional” variety of these accounts is similar to the 401(k), in that money can be contributed pre-tax; donate a few thousand dollars to an IRA, and the money can be deducted on your taxes.
-The other variety of IRA is the Roth IRA, in which money is contributed post-tax—that is, you can’t take a tax deduction on it—but then grows and can be withdrawn tax-free in retirement.
+The other variety of IRA is the Roth IRA, in which money is contributed post-tax—that is, you can’t take a tax deduction on it—but it grows in the account and can be withdrawn tax-free in retirement.

 Investing Your Savings

 It’s not enough to just save a bunch of money in a tax-advantaged retirement account.
-To make sure that your money grows and multiplies, you need to invest it.
-In fact, if you fail to invest your money, it will essentially shrink in value, because it won’t keep pace with inflation.
+To make sure that your money grows and multiplies, you should invest it.
+It is good to keep enough money in savings and checking accounts to cover expenses and emergencies; however, if you keep more than this in savings, it will essentially shrink in value—savings accounts do not provide enough interest to keep pace with inflation.

-Rather than directly play the stock market with your retirement savings, you’ll likely want to put most of your money in mutual funds and/or ETFs.
-While some of these are actively managed by fund managers who try to “beat the market,” others are more passive in their approach.
-Whatever you choose, you can select investments through your 401(k) provider or the brokerage in which you set up your IRA.
+Rather than directly play the stock market with your retirement savings, you’ll likely want to put most of your money in mutual funds, index funds, or exchange-traded funds.
+While some of these funds are actively managed by fund managers who try to “beat the market,” others are more passive in their approach.
+Whichever you choose, you can select investments through your 401(k) provider or the brokerage in which you set up your IRA.